California Forest Improvement Program

 - Follow-up (includes mechanical, herbicide and/or slash disposal follow-up)

 - Forestland conservation practices / fish and wildlife habitat improvement

-The source of funds for CFIP projects historically has come from California's Forest Resource Improvement Fund (FRIF).
-However, the CFIP program now receives funding from a variety of other State and Federal sources.
-The varied funding sources may have different requirements or additional application procedures, so please always be sure to discuss your project with your Forestry Assistance Specialist (FAS) at the CAL FIRE unit in which your project resides, the Regional FAS, or call the CFIP program manager in Sacramento.
-A list of contacts is provided in the "More Info" section to the right.
+The California Forest Improvement Program receives funding from a variety of other State and Federal sources.
+The varied funding sources may have different requirements or additional application procedures, so please always be sure to discuss your project with your Forestry Assistance Specialist (FAS) at the CAL FIRE unit in which your project resides, or the Regional FAS.
+Please refer to contact list under more information on this page.

 CFIP will be releasing approximately $1 to $2 million per period (every other month).
 The highest ranked CFIP application packages will be selected for funding in each application period.
 Once the funds have been encumbered for the designated period. all qualifying unfunded CFIP application packages shall be moved to the next funding cycle to compete with CFIP application packages that are submitted during that designated period.
 Application packages that have failed to score high enough to be awarded a grant after one year will be sent back to the project proponent with an explanation for why the project has not been funded.

 The 2023 CFIP application periods end on the dates listed below.
 These dates are for the state-wide scoring in Sacramento for all CFIP projects at each cut-off.
 For a CFIP application to be in Sacramento and eligible for the state-wide scoring, it must have first scored well at the local level and been processed by the local FAS.
 Please discuss local scoring and processing lead times with the FAS at the CAL FIRE unit in which your project resides.